mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-4.md

 > 1

+**Output Explanation**

+When the code runs, JavaScript first hoists **function declarations (a and b) and the variable x**, initializing x as undefined.
+The global x(global scoped x) is then assigned 1.
+Calling a() creates a new execution context where a local x = 10 is declared, so console.log(x) inside a() prints 10.
+Similarly, calling b() creates another execution context with x = 100, so console.log(x) inside b() prints 100.
+Since both functions use their own local x, the global x remains unchanged.
+Finally, console.log(x) outside the functions prints the global x, which is still 1.
+Hence, the output is: 10, 100, 1.

 ## Code Flow in terms of Execution Context

+**Global Execution Context (GEC) Creation**

-* The Global Execution Context (GEC) is created and pushed into the Call Stack.
+The GEC is created and pushed into the Call Stack.

-> Call Stack : GEC

-* In phase 1 of GEC , variable x is initialised with undefined and a and b are initialised with their function definations.In phase 2 of GEC,x is initialised with 1 and in subscequent lines a and b functions are invoked.As soon as JS encounters function invocations inside GEC , It creates a local or function execution Context for each of the function invocations or function calls.At present function a's execution context is created and pushed into the call stack.
+Phase 1 (Memory Creation Phase):
+The variable x is initialized with undefined.
+Functions a and b are stored with their full function definitions.
+Phase 2 (Code Execution Phase): x is assigned the value 1.
+Functions a and b are invoked.
+Call Stack: [GEC]

+**Function Execution Context for a()**
+When a() is called, a new execution context is created and pushed onto the Call Stack.
-> Call Stack: [GEC, a()]
+Call Stack: [GEC, a()]

-* In phase 1 of a's local EC, a totally different variable x is initialised with undefined and in phase 2 it is assigned with 10 and printed in the console.
-After printing, no more commands to run, so function a's local EC is removed from both GEC and from Call stack.
+Phase 1 (Memory Creation):
+A new local variable x (separate from global x) is initialized with undefined.
+Phase 2 (Code Execution):
+Local x is assigned 10.
+console.log(x) prints 10.
+Execution is completed, so a's execution context is removed.

-> Call Stack: GEC
+Call Stack: [GEC]

-* In the next line, When JS encounters b function invocation, b's execution context is created.
-Same steps for b's Execution Context.
+**Function Execution Context for b()**
+When b() is called, a new execution context is created and pushed onto the Call Stack.

-> Call Stack :[GEC, b()]
+Call Stack: [GEC, b()]

-* when b's code execution phase is finished, There is no longer code exist for b to get executed and the local execution context for b is removed from the call stack.At this moment both functions execution contexts are removed from the stack.
+Phase 1 (Memory Creation):
+A new local variable x is initialized with undefined.
+Phase 2 (Code Execution):
+Local x is assigned 100.
+console.log(x) prints 100.
+Execution is completed, so b's execution context is removed.

-> Call Stack: GEC
+Call Stack: [GEC]

-* In the next line JS encounters **console log (x)** which will print the value of x from the GEC into the console.JS cannot encounter further code after the current line execution,Thus GEC is removed from the call stack and JS program ends.
+**Final console.log(x) Execution**
+After both function calls, console.log(x) runs in the Global Execution Context, printing 1 (global x).

-> Call Stack:
+Call Stack: [GEC] → (empty after execution)

 * reference: